JumpsecLabs/Guidance-Advice/SAM_Permissions/readme.md

 ###### UPDATE
 This all applies to SECURTY and SYSTEM files too.
 Meaning an adversary with mimikatz and a shell in your internal network can trivally privesc AND steal credentials.

 Our original script originally scanned the SAM file and confirmed if vulnerable or not to permissions mistake.
-We have put together an [additional script](wider_permissions_check.ps1) that will scan all three files.
-This is overkill, as permissions for the SAN file are likely the same for the SYSTEM and SECURITY files too.
+We have put together an [additional script](#Wider-permissions-check) that will scan all three files.
+This is overkill, as permissions for the SAM file are likely the same for the SYSTEM and SECURITY files too.
 But it's still nice to have the script confirm this.

 ## Why is this bad?